-The Memorial Union department manages space associated with two facilities, the Memorial Union and Swanson Hall Lower Level.
+The Memorial Union department manages space within the Memorial Union.

 The Memorial Union partners with customers and groups annually to provide meeting and event space, including assisting with the planning and coordination of these meetings and events.
 The Memorial Union is committed to providing a quality customer experience for every client for every event.
 The policies and procedures outlined below are intended to streamline the event planning process, ensure a consistent event experience, create efficiencies to maximize space usage and maintain the integrity of the facilities.
 Additional resources and website links may be found at the bottom of the document within the Appendix.

 As used in the MU Facilities Use Policy document, unless the context otherwise requires: